-The District has entered into lease agreements for copiers.
-The leases have termination dates of August 2023.
-These leases include monthly payments of principal and interest at rates ranging from 5.67% to 9.70%.
+The District has entered into various lease agreements for copiers.
+The leases have various termination dates through October 2028.
+These leases include monthly payments of principal and interest at rates ranging from 5.67% - 9.70%.
 The leases are secured by the underlying equipment.